papertank/origami-consent/readme.md

 You can check if consent is given like so:

 ```php
 if ( $model->hasGivenConsent('consent-name') ) {

 }
 ```

 If consent has not been set, the default is `false`.
 You can change that in the 2nd paramter.

 ```php
 if ( $model->hasGivenConsent('consent-name', true) ) {

 }
 ```

 ### Current consent

-You can get the user's current consent status like so:
+You can get the user's current consent status like so.
+This will be an instance of `Origami\Consent\Consent`

 ```php
 $consent = $model->getConsent('consent-name');
 ```